Justin Carney: Castleford Tigers

 April 2014, signed a new five-year deal up to the end of 2019.

 He played in the 2014 Challenge Cup Final defeat by the Leeds Rhinos at Wembley Stadium.

 However, he was suspended by Castleford in August 2015 and did not play again for the rest of the season.
 He had scored 63 tries in 62 games since joining Castleford in 2013.

+Salford Red Devils

 Carney joined Salford Red Devils in November 2015 on a one-year loan deal, which was converted to a permanent three-year deal in April 2016.
 He received an eight-match ban in May 2017 after being found guilty of racial abuse and left Salford by mutual consent.

+Hull KR

 After leaving Salford, Carney joined Hull Kingston Rovers for the rest of the 2018 season.
 He retired at the end of the season and returned to Australia, where he joined Nyngan Tigers as captain-coach for 2019.

+On 3 July 2023 it was reported that he had received a lengthy ban whilst playing for his new club Albury Thunder, where he is the player-coach.